danvk/rusty-boggle/README.md

 Wow, writing functions from str -> str is complicated! https://stackoverflow.com/questions/29781331/why-cant-i-return-an-str-value-generated-from-a-string

+Array indexing has been a bit painful.
+To index into an array, you need a `usize`.
+But to subtract one from the x position, you need to do `x - 1`, or `x + (-1)`, which could overflow.
+This is all pretty annoying to model out!

+I'm confused by how hard it is to import modules in Rust.
+I have:
+src/
+  boggler.rs
+  trie.rs
+  main.rs

+To import trie.rs from boggler.rs, I had to do this:

+    #[path = "./trie.rs"]
+    mod trie;

+But then in `main.rs`, I get this:

+    mismatched types
+    expected struct `boggler::trie::Trie`, found struct `trie::Trie` rustc(E0308)

+As though these weren't the same.
+Apparently the trick is `crate`:

+    use crate::trie;

+This _only_ works if you also have `mod trie` in `main.rs`.

+You can't mutate parameters as you can in C or JS.

+The mutable Trie is making me fight with the borrow checker.
+This is a big performance win (it means you don't need a cleanup) but I can see why rust thinks it's unsafe.
+My workaround is to disentangle ownership of the Boggler & the Trie.
+I don't think this is good from a safety perspective.

 ## General Notes

 - "Classic" C++ is really drowning in type annotations.